 Focuses on the psychology of children's development and expression, as well as the skills necessary to stimulate and guide their art activities accordingly.
 Investigates the history of art as it affects cultural and aesthetic awareness.
-Campus: As needed.
-WOL: Fall and Spring, every year.
+As needed.

 AD 341 Teaching Art in Senior/Junior/Middle School (3)